ahmadmayahi/mayahi.net/content/posts/elasticsearch/introduction-to-elasticsearch.md

 cd /usr/share/elasticsearch/data/nodes/0/indices
 ```

-Elasticsearch stores all the indices in a folder named indices inside the nodes folder, but why nodes?
+Elasticsearch stores all the indices in a folder named `indices` inside the `nodes` folder, but why nodes?

-Remember I said that Elasticsearch is scalable by default, this means that you can easily scale it by adding more nodes into the cluster.
+Remember I said that Elasticsearch is **scalable by default**, this means that you can easily scale it by adding more nodes into the cluster.

-> Elasticsearch can only index text-based documents, if you want to index your PDF, PPT, XLS files, then consider using the Elasticsearch-Mapper-Attachments plugin (which is based on Apache Tika).
+> Elasticsearch can only index text-based documents, if you want to index PDF, PPT, XLS files, then consider using the [Elasticsearch-Mapper-Attachments](https://github.com/elastic/elasticsearch-mapper-attachments) plugin (which is based on [Apache Tika](https://tika.apache.org/)).

+## Document
+A document is any structured JSON data.

 ## Sharding
 Since we’re learning Elasticsearch, it’s very important to know what the sharding is.